samagosti7/printables/README.md

 # 5. Deployment
 [Go to the top](#table-of-contents)

-I used the terminal to deploy my project locally.
-To do this I had to:

-1. Create a repository on GitHub.
-2. Open repo via an editor, GitPod
-3. Enter "python3 manage.py runserver into the terminal to access a locally hosted port

-For the final deployment to Heroku, I had to:

-1. Create Heroku App
-2. Install dj_database_url and psycopg2 in my local environment
-3. Complete requirements.txt file with all the necessary installments for the project
-4. In settings.py import dj_database_url
-5. Comment out the local default database
-6. Add the Heroku database url
-7. Run migrations to the Postgres database
+The final version of the project was deployed to heroku.
+A step by step walkthrough to deployment is provided below.

+1. Create a heroku account, if one is not owned already.
+Create a new app on Heroku, and in my case, buy the minimum, 5$ a month plan to support the dyno.
+2. The requisite installments for the project must now be installed within the interface application, which is gitpod in my case.
+This entails running pip3 install -r "requirements.txt" with every required installation added into the requirements.txt file.
+Specifically, dj_database_url and psycopg2 are necessary to connect to your external datbase here.
+4. In settings.py import dj_database_url.
+Then comment out the default database, and add the unique database url for your project, in my case an elephantSQL URL.
+Run migrations to apply this new URL.
-8. Create a SuperUser for the Postgres database
+8. Create a SuperUser for this Postgres database.
+In Elephant sql, you will need to execute the auth_user option in table queries to confirm your database.
-9. Create Procfile so that Heroku creates a web dyno so that it will run gunicorn and serve the Django app
+9. Create Procfile so that Heroku creates a web dyno so that it will run gunicorn and serve the Django app.
+The requisite line will look like this "web: gunicorn printables.wsgi:application", with your unique app name before the .wsgi.
-10. Disable Heroku collect static
+10. Disable Heroku collect static in config vars in the settings of your heroku app.
+Also add a new unique secret key to the variables here.
 11. Add the Heroku hostname to allowed hosts in settings.py
-12. Generate a new Django secret key and add this to the Heroku config variables
 13. Move secret key in settings.py to a ceated env.py file
 14. Set debug to True only if the environment is a development environment
+15. Run the python3 manage.py loaddata command for all fixtures in order to import your projects data into your databases.
+If one fixture relies on another, in my case products has a "category" which is a separate fixture, make sure to load the base fixture first, so the one reliant on it has something to reference.
-15. Commit changes and deploy to GitHub and Heroku
+16. Commit and push to GitHub and Heroku
-16. Create an AWS account
-17. Create an S3 bucket
+16. Create an AWS account and a new S3 bucket.
+You will need to select the closest region to you and follow other basic steps to complete the bucket.
+You will also need to turn on static website hosting in the properties tab to allow the hosting of your site.
+17. Go to the bucket policy tab, creating a new s3 bucket policy.
+You will want to create a new policy, allowing all principals by selecting the star option.
+You will need the Amazon Resource Name from the prior AWS account tab to copy into the ARN box.
+Then generate the policy.
-18. Configure the S3 bucket settings and policies
+18. In the S3 navitagion, navigate to the access control list tab and allow public access.
-19. Create and configure the IAM service
-20. Add a statement to the AWS bucket if the environment is "USE_AWS"
-21. Add AWS keys to the Heroku config variables
-22. Create custom storage classes for media and static files
+19. Create a user and group to use your bucket using Amazon IAM, Identity and Access management.
+In the services menu of AWS select IAM.
+20. In IAM, first create a group and name it.
+Then go to the JSON tab and import the prebuilt s3 full access policy.
+Paste the ARN from the bucket prior into the policy to allow it access only to the bucket instead of everything.
+21. In IAM, select the created group, and attach the newly created policy.
+Then navigate to the users page and create a new user, giving them programmatic access and putting them in your created group.
+Now download the user CSV file which contains your user access key and secret key which will need to be in config vars in heroku.
+Once dowloaded, add each of these separately into config vars.
+22. Now attach django to this bucket.
+You will need to install boto3 and django-storages and add them to requirements.txt to do this.
+23. Add an if statment in settings.py checking for USE_AWS in the environment.
+This will trigger for heroku but not locally.
+If the check passes,  define the AWS bucket name, region name, and set the access key and secret key to be obtained from the environment.
+Those are the keys already added to heroku config vars.
+Also add now in heroku config vars a USE_AWS variable set to true.
+24. In settings.py, define the custom domain name which will be an f string of the bucket name, followed by .s3.amazonaws.com.
+22. Create a new file called custom storages, and import settings from django.conf and the s3boto3 storage class from django.storages.
+Create StaticStorage and MediaStorage classes.
-23. In settings.py add a statement to use the static and media storage class and locations
+23. Then return to settings.py and add a statement specifying the location to store static and media files.
+24. Override the STATIC_URL and MEDIA_URL URLS with your custom domain URLS in settings.py.
+This step and the two prior can be viewedtheir respective sections in the settings.py file, to use as guidance for formatting.
 24. Commit and push to GitHub and Heroku
-25. In the S3 bucket create a new folder for media
+25. In the S3 bucket create a new folder for media.
+Here, upload all project media and images.
-26. Upload all used images to the media file in the S3 bucket
-27. Add the Stripe keys to the Heroku config variables
-28. Create a new webhook endpoint from the Stripe dashboard
-29. Add all the Stripe keys to the Heroku config variables
+28. in Stripe, you'll have created a webhook endpoint.
+This will also have given you usable secret keys and access keys for your project.
+Add these keys with their respective names to Heroku config variables.
+These will be the environment variables referenced in the stripe section of settings.py.

 <a name="seo"></a>